ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

 ##### Topological enrichment

-So far the [[classical model structure on topological spaces]] which we established in theorem \ref{TopQuillenModelStructure}, as well as the [[projective model structure on functors|projective model structures on topologically enriched functors]] induced from it in theorem \ref{ProjectiveModelStructureOnTopologicalFunctors}, concern the [[hom-sets]], but not the [[hom-spaces]] (def. \ref{TopEnrichedCategory}), i.e. the model structure so far has not been related the topology on [[hom-spaces]].
+So far the [[classical model structure on topological spaces]] which we established in theorem \ref{TopQuillenModelStructure}, as well as the [[projective model structure on functors|projective model structures on topologically enriched functors]] induced from it in theorem \ref{ProjectiveModelStructureOnTopologicalFunctors}, concern the [[hom-sets]], but not the [[hom-spaces]] (def. \ref{TopEnrichedCategory}), i.e. the model structure so far has not been related to the topology on [[hom-spaces]].
 The following statements say that in fact the model structure and the enrichment by topology on the hom-spaces are compatible in a suitable sense: we have an "[[enriched model category]]".
+This implies in particular that the product/hom-adjunctions are [[Quillen adjunctions]], which is crucial for a decent discusson of the derived functors of the suspension/looping adjunction [below](#TheSuspensionLoopingDiscussion).

 +-- {: .num_defn #PushoutProduct}